 For a non-formal setting, I love wearing a linen tunic as the fit is slightly boxy with a subtle nod to a bohemian style.

-My summer go-to are tailored shorts, but I welcome the switch to a more relaxed fit casual linen shorts.
+My summer go-to is tailored shorts, but I welcome the switch to a more relaxed fit casual linen shorts.

 I love wearing a full linen look when I’m on holiday.
 My vacation wardrobe consists of a linen tunic, several relaxed linen trousers / shorts and short sleeve linen shirts.
 I stick to a monochromatic colour scheme and finish the look with espadrilles or buckled sandals.